PRX/dovetail-marketing-site/_posts/2022-12-02-dovetail-glossary.md

 ## Podcast Metrics

 **Download:** A podcast episode download.
-As defined by the [IAB 2.1 Podcast Measurement guidelines](https://iabtechlab.com/wp-content/uploads/2021/03/PodcastMeasurement_v2.1.pdf), a listener must download enough of the episode MP3 file for 1-minute of audio to be counted.
+As defined by the [IAB 2.1 Podcast Measurement guidelines](https://iabtechlab.com/wp-content/uploads/2021/03/PodcastMeasurement_v2.1.pdf), a listener must download enough of the episode creative file for 1-minute of audio to be counted.

 **Impression:** A podcast ad impression.
-Also defined in the [IAB 2.1 Podcast Measurement guidelines](https://iabtechlab.com/wp-content/uploads/2021/03/PodcastMeasurement_v2.1.pdf), the listener must have downloaded all of the bytes in the episode MP3 file where the ad can be heard to be counted.
+Also defined in the [IAB 2.1 Podcast Measurement guidelines](https://iabtechlab.com/wp-content/uploads/2021/03/PodcastMeasurement_v2.1.pdf), the listener must have downloaded all of the bytes in the episode creative file where the ad can be heard to be counted.
 _Also see: “Actual”_

 ## Podcast Layouts